Deaths of police officers on duty on the rise in the US

 #ReadLocal

+"Sadly this reminds us that public safety is a dangerous job and can come at a very steep price," Floyd said in a statement.
+"We must never take the service and sacrifice of law enforcement officers for granted, and we must remember the families of the fallen who are left behind."

+Of the officers who died in traffic-related incidents, 32 were killed in crashes involving another vehicle and 14 were struck while outside their vehicle.
+An additional four were killed in a motorcycle accident.

-The officers who died include a sheriff's deputy in Sacramento County, California killed in a shootout, and a Greensboro, North Carolina police officer killed in a car crash while responding to a robbery call.
+The officers who died in 2018 include a sheriff's deputy in Sacramento County, California, killed in a shootout at an auto parts store; a Greensboro, North Carolina, police officer killed in a car crash while responding to a call for a robbery; and a Greene County, Missouri, sheriff's deputy who drowned when his car was swept away by water.

+The states that experienced the highest number of officer fatalities were Texas, California, Florida and New York, where eight died.

 Comments